nickcafferry/Python-videos-for-beginners/source/python-for-beginners/02 - Print/index.rst

 print
 ======

-The print function allows you to send output to the terminal
+The print function allows you to send output to the terminal：

 .. py:function:: print(*objects, sep=' ', end='\n', file=sys.stdout, flush=False)